PsyTeachR/reprores-v2/inst/book/01-intro.md

 Add-on packages are not distributed with base R, but have to be downloaded and installed from an archive, in the same way that you would, for instance, download and install a fitness app on your smartphone.

 The main repository where packages reside is called CRAN, the Comprehensive R Archive Network.
 A package has to pass strict tests devised by the R core team to be allowed to be part of the CRAN archive.
-You can install from the CRAN archive through R using the `install.packages()` function.
+You can install from the CRAN archive through R using the <code><span class='fu'><a href='https://rdrr.io/r/utils/install.packages.html'>install.packages</a></span><span class='op'>(</span><span class='op'>)</span></code> function.

 There is an important distinction between **installing** a package and **loading** a package.